-The True Story Behind The Clark Sisters: First Ladies of Gospel, Explained
+The True Story Behind The Clark Sisters First Ladies of Gospel, Explained

 The overbearing mother was determined to make her daughters better than the Jackson 5.
 Thus, the girls started singing at a very early age.
-The songs were usually arranged by their mother, and performed at their father’s church.
+The songs were usually arranged by their mother and performed at their father’s church.
 However, the Clark Sisters only released their first album after their parents were divorced.

-It was with ‘Dr. Mattie Moss Clark Presents the Clark Sisters’ in 1974 that the gospel group gained attention in Detroit.
+It was with ‘Dr. Mattie Moss Clark Presents the Clark Sisters’ in 1974, when the gospel group gained attention in Detroit.
 Eventually, Mattie turned over the group’s control to Twinkie.
 Under her guidance, the sisters released ‘You Brought the Sunshine,’ which remains one of their most beautiful works to date.
 With time, the sisters went on to have their solo careers, with Twinkie also following her calling as a minister.

-Queen Latifah’s Insistence on Authenticity:
+Queen Latifah’s Insistence on Authenticity

 Queen Latifah serves as a producer, and she has insisted on authenticity throughout the movie.
 The Lifetime film aims to portray the musical career of the sisters.
-According to Latifah, that is only possible if the cast members can sound like the Clark Sisters, during the performances.
-Thus, she’s been careful to pick singers who can act, rather than actors who can sing.
+According to Latifah, that is only possible if the cast members can sound like the Clark Sisters during the performances.
+Thus, she’s been careful to pick singers who can act rather than actors who can sing.

 It is difficult to pull off the harmonizing that the sisters do so effortlessly.
 However, Latifah has explained that she’s taken great care to ensure that the songs come across well in the Lifetime movie.
 Her insistence on musical accuracy is justified when her backstory comes to light.